jhs2jhs/WebDownloadJobsManage/README.md

 we only need one sever, with automatically add jobs, or manage the db operation. we need multiple client, each client is for each job, so need to have utility files.

+because ejdb does not support self app_id, so i have to change the job_id in mongodb

+mongodb remeber to close db after reach the funciton, otherwise it will meet connection error. check out on server side

 ## Development Environment setting up:
 1. to install mongodb on server: http://docs.mongodb.org/manual/installation/ , better to install with package manager, like brew
 2. to start mongodb server: $mongod